 Students meeting the requirements of a Skills Course completion will receive a Certificate of Completion.
 The certificate and the corresponding employability profile indicate readiness for entry level employment nationwide in the related industry and/or continuing education in colleges and trade schools at the postsecondary level.
 Students in the Trades and Services courses receive a Certificate of Participation.

-WEMOCO students receive, upon course completion, an Employability Profile which provides a record of the student’s performance on applied skills, those of the trade, and those skills required of employees to be transferable for job seeking and keeping regardless of the career.
+WEMOCO students receive, upon program completion, an Employability Profile which provides a record of the student’s performance on applied skills, those of the trade, and those skills required of employees to be transferable for job seeking and keeping regardless of the career.
 These Career Foundation Skills are part of instruction and assessment throughout the career and technical education course, and are as integral to student success as are trade skills.

 Some courses are approved to offer dual credit to students.
 In a dual credit course, students acquire Career & Technical Education credit toward high school diploma requirements, and at the same time are eligible to receive transferable college credit.
 Students pay a reduced tuition for these courses where available.
 See course descriptions for availability.